PatInshuti/PatInshuti.github.io/README.md

 Compiled 5 books of songs of ice and fire, worth 90,000 lines of script.
 Trained the GPT-2 algorithm on the game of thrones material.
 Credit to https://www.kaggle.com/muhammedfathi/game-of-thrones-book-files For providing the individual book materials.

+But unfortunately ended up training on one season dude to the amount of time all the seasons were taking to train them.
+And also the time to geneate test as immensely more

 ### How the Algorithm works